TateStaples/AdventOfCode2025/README.md

 **Total: 22 unique circuits** across 12 days.

 ## FPGA Submission
-> The challenge mentioned the importance of originality, but I did use extensive Copilot for documentation and code generations.
-This was both due to inexperience with Hardcaml and the first time I have done a large code project with agentic AI and I was curious how it would go.
-I tried to be careful to verify correctness and understand everything that was generated, but I did not write all of the code myself.
+> The challenge mentioned the importance of originality, so for disclosure I did use extensive Copilot for documentation and code generations.
+This was mostly because I started this project on Monday on a whim and was curious how far agentic AI had progressed.
+I hadn't built anything substantial through LLMs before so I was curious how well it would work for a project that was very self-contained and testable.

 For Jane Street's Advent of FPGA 2025 submission details, including:
 - Benchmark methodology & timing estimates